mondele/btt-writer-docs/docs/desktop.rst

     * Click the "start" icon on your computer or press the Windows key on your keyboard.

-    * Find translationStudio in the list of programs and click to open it.
+    * Find BTT Writer in the list of programs and click to open it.

 2. Create or login to your account.
 See `Login Options`_ for more information.

 Login Options
 -------------

-When translationStudio first opens, you are presented with a request to create or log in to an account.
+When BTT Writer first opens, you are presented with a request to create or log in to an account.
 There are two types of accounts that you can use:

 * **Offline Account** – user has full use of the program except for uploading to Door43.
 You may want to start with an offline account and then switch to a Door43 account later when you want to upload your work (the work is attached to the device, not to the account).